GustavoM96/GHM.HttpResult/README.md

 ## Exemple

-The exemple presents a demo how this lib works.
-Focused on implicit operator to easy all castings.
+The exemple presents a demo of how this lib works.
+Focused on implicit operator to facilitate all castings.

 ```csharp
 public class UserService